USEPA/r-shiny-cloud-gov-instructions/README.md

 2. Copy the .github/workflows/build-cloud-gov.yml file to your GitHub repo's default branch (with the same directories).

-3. Create a new "cloud-gov" branch and delete everything (except for manifest files or an r.yml if you have them) out of it then copy the scripts folder from this repo.
+3. Create a new "cloud-gov" branch and delete everything (except for manifest files or an r.yml if you have them) out of it then copy the scripts folder from this repo. (git switch --orphan cloud-gov will create a new empty branch.)

 4. Add an r.yml file that lists all of the packages your app needs (typically, anything called in a library command).
 For example, with an app that used shinyjs, ggpubr, readr, dplyr, and shinyWidgets, the r.yml would look like:
 ```